 Then leave it alone.

-So the next time a spill, splash or splatter occurs remember our advice: ignore the advice of others, and do nothing you’ll later regret.
+The next time a spill, splash or splatter occurs remember our advice: ignore the advice of others, and do nothing you’ll later regret.

-You could say that knowing what not to do is more important than knowing what to do.
+You could say that knowing what NOT to do is more important than knowing what to do.